jbenninghoff/cluster-validation/README.md

 Complete documentation for clush and clustershell can be found here: http://clustershell.readthedocs.org/en/latest/tools/clush.html

-Download and extract the cluster-validation package with a command like this:
+Next, download and extract the cluster-validation package with a command like this:

     curl -L -o cluster-validation.tgz http://github.com/jbenninghoff/cluster-validation/tarball/master
 Extract with tar in /root or your home folder and rename the top level folder like this: